FreedomBen/breakout71/Readme.md

 There's also an easy mode for kids (slower ball) and a color-blind mode (no color related game mechanics).

 # Roadmap
 The "engine" could be better
 - apk version soft locks at start.
-- replace "menu" by "L2/7" once you pass level 1
 - shinier coins by applying glow to them ?
 - ask for permanent storage
 - It's a bit confusing at first to grasp that one upgrade is applied randomly at the start of the game